 Security is still a concern

-MCP does have real problems to solve.
-Security and access control is the top challenge for builders, cited by 50% of respondents.
+MCP auth and the challenges it presents have been a confusing mess for some time.
+It’s no surprise that security and access control is the top challenge for builders, cited by 50% of respondents.
 A quarter of MCP servers have no authentication at all.
 And 38% say security concerns are actively blocking increased adoption.

 The other finding that stood out: 58% of MCP builders are wrapping existing APIs rather than building from scratch.
 MCP development mirrors API development, and the teams succeeding with MCP are treating it that way.